h5bp/html5-boilerplate/src/doc/html.md

 We use `analytics.js` rather than the newer `gtag.js` as [it's faster and supports tasks and plugins](https://github.com/philipwalton/analyticsjs-boilerplate/issues/19#issuecomment-333714370)

-Starting with version 8 we, by default, anonymizse IP addresses.
+Starting with version 8 we, by default, <a href="https://support.google.com/analytics/answer/2763052?hl=en">anonymizse IP addresses</a>.
 By default Google Analytics records the full IP address of a user visiting the site, but that full IP address is never available to the Google Analytics property admin.
 By anonymizing the IP address you can make your site more GDPR-compliant as a full IP address can be defined as PII (publicly identifiable information.)

 The beacon transport mechanism is used to send all hits [which saves HTTP requests and improves performance](https://philipwalton.com/articles/the-google-analytics-setup-i-use-on-every-site-i-build/#loading-analytics.js).